HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :------------------------:                               :------------------------:
 ```

-The diagram shows "FA" in module "A" calling "FB" in module "B".
+The diagram shows function "FA" in module "A" calling function "FB" in module "B".
 To call "FB", an import stub is added to module "A".
 All routines in "A" will use this stub when calling "FB" in module "B".
 After some housekeeping, the import stub makes an external call using the BLE instruction.
 The target is another stub, the export stub for "B".
 Every procedure that is export from a module needs to have such an export stub code sequence.
 The export stub will perform a local branch and link to the target procedure "FB".
 "FB" will upon return just branch back to the export stub.
 As a last step, the export stub will perform an external branch to the location after the call instruction in "FA".

+There are two data structures used for an external call.
+The first is the stack frame marker, which contains locations for storing the calling function return link and code segment Id.
+The other data structure is the linkage table, which contains an entry for each external function.

+// ??? what about global data of the target compilation unit ?

+...

 #### Import Stub